ScottGibb/Home-Lab-Containers/PiHome/Security/ReadMe.md

 ## Summary

-This docker stack is concerned with in house security cameras using motion eye
+This docker stack is concerned with in house security cameras using motion eye.